cosmos/sdk-tutorials/tutorials/understanding-ibc-denoms/index.md

 </ExpansionPanel>

-That's a lot of information, but it doesn't answer the question: *how do you know if this IBC client can be relied upon?*
+That's a lot of information, but it doesn't answer the question: _how do you know if this IBC client can be relied upon?_

 <HighlightBox type="docs">

-In this tutorial, we've only discussed the denom_trace in case of a single *hop*, for more information on multiple hops and the consequences for frontend services we refer to the [ibc-go docs](https://ibc.cosmos.network/main/apps/transfer/overview.html#multiple-hops).
+In this tutorial, we've only discussed the `denom_trace` in case of a single _hop_, for more information on multiple hops and the consequences for frontend services we refer to the [ibc-go docs](https://ibc.cosmos.network/main/apps/transfer/overview.html#multiple-hops).

 </HighlightBox>

 ### The Chain ID and the Client ID

-Take a minute to consider this question: *how would you identify a chain?*
+Take a minute to consider this question: _how would you identify a chain?_

 An initial response might be the **chain ID**.
 After all, the chain ID is literally the chain identifier.
 But chain ID is not a unique identifier... .
 Anybody can start a chain with the same chain ID and so it is not a good parameter to verify the identity of the chain we connect with.

-However, the IBC client ID is generated by the [Cosmos SDK IBC Keeper module](https://github.com/cosmos/ibc-go/blob/e012a4af5614f8774bcb595962012455667db2cf/modules/core/02-client/keeper/keeper.go#L56) (ICS-02 does not specify a standard for IBC client IDs). **This means that in the eyes of IBC, a chain is identified by virtue of the `client_id`**.
+However, the IBC client ID is generated by the [Cosmos SDK IBC Keeper module](https://github.com/cosmos/ibc-go/blob/e012a4af5614f8774bcb595962012455667db2cf/modules/core/02-client/keeper/keeper.go#L56) (ICS02 does not specify a standard for IBC client IDs). **This means that in the eyes of IBC, a chain is identified by virtue of the `client_id`**.

-A kind of *Chain Name Service* can verify the combination of the chain ID and the client ID.
+A type of _Chain Name Service_ can verify the combination of the chain ID and the client ID.
 There are a few options that are being used at the moment, or being developed:

 - **Chain Name Service (on-chain, decentralized)**: